-Why It Matters- Goodwill and Intangibles:
+Why It Matters - Goodwill and Intangibles:

-Goodwill and other intangible assets are derived primarily from acquisitions and new business production.
-The economic value of these assets is often uncertain and may not be realizable to the extent expected by management at the time of acquisition.
+Goodwill and intangible assets are derived primarily from acquisitions and new business production.
+The economic value of these assets is often uncertain and may not be realizable to the extent expected at time of acquisition.
+Within the P&C markets, acquisitions of commercial insurance and reinsurance firms have generally met with limited success.

 Write-downs of intangible assets are typically an indication that the potential profits of a book of business or a subsidiary are lower than what had originally been contemplated by management.
-Furthermore, although charges related to intangible assets are non-cash, they signal reduced earnings and capital generation, potentially hurting investor confidence and reducing financial flexibility.
+Furthermore, although charges related to intangible assets are non-cash, they signal reduced future earnings and capital generation, potentially hurting investor confidence and reducing financial flexibility.